the-frey/moneybot/README.md

 $ pip3 install -r requirements.txt
 ```

-Next, install [InfluxDB](https://infuxdata.com) for your platform.
-Recommendation is to run InfluxDB in a Docker container, but it can also be run directly on your local system.
-If you want to use Docker, pull the latest official InfluxDB image (`$ docker pull influxdb`) and run it with the following command:
+Install [InfluxDB](https://influxdata.com) for your platform.
+On macOS, this is as easy as `$ brew install influxdb` (assuming you have Homebrew installed).
+We're working on making it possible to run this in a Docker container as well, but there is [a blocker](https://github.com/influxdata/influxdb/issues/8551) currently.

+To do backtesting, you'll need to populate InfluxDB with historical data.
+Check [the releases page](https://github.com/elsehow/moneybot/releases/tag/database) for the latest version of the seed database.
+This database will be updated automatically during live-trading, so you should only need to do this upon initial setup.
+The restore process is a [little complicated](https://docs.influxdata.com/influxdb/v1.2/administration/backup_and_restore/#restore) so we have a script that does the heavy lifting.
+It is configured with environment variables, so adjust the example below to suit your setup:

 ```
-$ docker run -d -p 8086:8086 --name=influxdb influxdb:latest
+$ DB_RELEASE=7-5-2017 DB_NAME=historical-poloniex INFLUX_DIR=/usr/local/var/influxdb ./local-services/influxdb/restore.sh
 ```

-Subsequently, you can stop/start it with `$ docker stop influxdb` and `$ docker start influxdb`.

-Restore [the most recent seed database](https://github.com/elsehow/moneybot/releases/tag/database) to your Influx instance for backtesting.
-This database will be updated automatically during live-trading, so you should only need to do this upon initial setup.
-See [Restoring influxDB](https://docs.influxdata.com/influxdb/v1.2/administration/backup_and_restore/#restore) for more information.

 # test